jasmainak/mne-workshop-brown/_build/raw_to_evoked/epochs.md

 ```

 Note the '/'s in the event code labels.
 These separators allow tag-based
-selection of epoch sets; every string separated by '/' can be entered, and
+selection of epoch sets;

+Every string separated by '/' can be entered, and
 returns the subset of epochs matching any of the strings.
 E.g.,